 The first process of certifying an ingredient as GRAS does not require pre-market review and approval by the FDA as a food additive.
 In general, to have an ingredient determined as GRAS, companies must prove that the substance: meets the same safety standards as existing food additives, will not cause harm if used appropriately, and is recognized as “safe” by the scientific community, based on publicly available scientific information.
 Companies can go to market based on this conclusion or voluntary notification can be made to the FDA.
 The notification review process typically takes around 270 days, once the FDA accepts the company’s notification, compared to the FAP process, which takes several years.

 In general, state feed laws require the ingredient to either be recognized with a “common or usual name,” an approved food additive, or defined and listed in the AAFCO OP.
-However, it should be noted that not all state feed agencies recognize GRAS ingredients, creating a patchwork of regulations and making it impossible for manufacturers to sell their ingredients in all states.
+However, it should be noted that not all state feed agencies recognize GRAS ingredients, creating a patchwork of regulations and making it challenging for manufacturers to sell their ingredients in all states.

 The process of gaining recognition through AAFCO’s OP is very similar to the FDA’s FAP process.
 In either instance, the FDA requires the submitting company to provide the agency and AAFCO with: animal and human safety data, the analytical methodology used to cultivate that data, detailed lists of the manufacturing processes involved, toxicology results on any harmful substances in the ingredient, data to show the ingredient will be manufactured consistently, and a proposed legal definition for the product.
 If, during the AAFCO review process, the FDA finds any potential problems in the data submitted, then the FDA may require a more formal FAP to be submitted.